How Australians Can Work in Canada – A Complete Guide

 2) Apply for jobs after arriving

 This approach will make it easier to land a job but is more costly.
 You will need to budget for several weeks of unemployment while you wait for a callback and go through the interview process.
 During that time, you will need to pay for your accommodation, food, and transportation.
-You may find it more difficult to be selected to rent until you have a job as property management companies will give preference to people with full-time employment.
+Without a job, you may find it more difficult to land a flat as property management companies will give preference to applicants with full-time employment.

 3) Use an agency like Stepwest to secure work ahead of time

-While this may seem like an expensive option at the start, it will save you heaps of time and stress.
+This option requires an expense upfront, but it’s an investment that will save you heaps of time and stress.
 Arriving in Canada with a job secured or interviews already lined up takes a lot of uncertainty out of moving to Canada.

 Stepwest will help you start working faster, so you earn money faster.
 Securing your job on arrival means you can get set up in a flat or sharehouse faster, reducing your adjustment time.

 You will also be able to meet people faster and plan outings together to explore your new city.
 24 months seems like a long time to live in Canada, but trust us, it will fly by.
-The last thing you want is to spend weeks looking for work while draining your savings.
+The last thing you want is to spend the first part of your experience looking for work while draining your savings.
 Not an ideal start to your experience in Canada.

-Traveling to Canada on a Working Holiday?
+Planning a Working Holiday in Canada?
 Interested in securing a job before you arrive?